BlackTHUNDER: Evidence of three massive black holes in a z~5 galaxy: The black holes in

-It has been pointed out that the prevalence of `overmassive', moderate-luminosity black holes at high redshift in the $M_\bullet-M_\star$ plane may be due to selection bias and sensitivity limits, coupled with a higher dispersion of the relation (\citealp{Li25}; see also \citealp{Silverman25} for luminous quasars).
-Indeed, stacking exercises for sources without individual AGN detections (either Type~I or Type~II) at $3<z<7$ have revealed average black hole masses much closer to local relations \citep{Geris25}.
-A recent study by \cite{Ren25} finds one robust and six candidate Type~I AGN in $z\sim4.4-5.7$ main-sequence galaxies from the ALPINE-CRISTAL-JWST survey (Faisst et al., subm.) which are consistent with local relations.
-Certainly, there exists a large and likely dominant population of lower-mass black holes at high redshift, which has not been detected in current JWST datasets due to selection biases and sensitivity limitations.
-Indeed, such a population has been modelled by cosmological simulations of galaxy formation \citep[e.g.,][]{Sijacki07, Sijacki15, Volonteri20, Jeon23, Habouzit22, Habouzit25}.
-However, even if the offset of the $M_\bullet-M_\star$ relation at high$-z$ is dominated by selection effects, the finding of overmassive black holes (even when accounting for possible systematics, see Sec.~\ref{s:mbh}) which constitute a significant fraction of their entire host galaxy mass, like the primary AGN in \tar, is remarkable.
+It has been pointed out that the prevalence of overmassive, moderate-luminosity black holes at high redshifts in the $M_\bullet-M_\star$ plane may be due to selection bias and sensitivity limits, coupled with a higher dispersion of the relation (\citealp{Li25}; see also \citealp{Silverman25} for luminous quasars).
+Stacking exercises for sources without individual AGN detections (either Type~I or Type~II) at $3<z<7$ have revealed average black hole masses much closer to local relations \citep{Geris25}.
+A recent study by \cite{Ren25} finds one robust and six candidate Type~I AGNs in $z\sim4.4-5.7$ main-sequence galaxies from the ALPINE-CRISTAL-JWST survey \citep{Faisst26} which are consistent with local relations.
+Certainly, there exists a large and likely dominant population of lower-mass black holes at high redshifts, which has not been detected in current JWST datasets due to selection biases and sensitivity limitations.
+Such a population has been modelled by cosmological simulations of galaxy formation \citep[e.g.][]{Sijacki07, Sijacki15, Volonteri20, Jeon23, Habouzit22, Habouzit25}.
+However, even if the offset of the $M_\bullet-M_\star$ relation at high $z$ is dominated by selection effects, the finding of overmassive black holes (even when accounting for possible systematics; see Sect.~\ref{s:mbh}) which constitute a significant fraction of their entire host galaxy mass, like the primary AGN in \tar, is remarkable.
 This population provides informative constraints on possible black hole seeding and growth mechanisms in the early Universe \citep[e.g.][]{Schneider23, Natarajan24, Regan24}.
-Finally, we note that overmassive black holes have been detected to exist also at later cosmic times \citep[e.g.\ around $z\sim0.5-3$;][]{Mezcua23, Mezcua24}.
+Finally, we note that overmassive black holes have been detected to exist also at later cosmic times \citep[e.g. around $z\sim0.5-3$;][]{Mezcua23, Mezcua24}.